testfairy/docs/docs/051_Platforms/62_Nativescript.md

 application.start({ moduleName: "main-page" });
 ```

-Here's the same example of starting your recording in JavaScript
+Here's the same example of starting your recording in JavaScript:
 ```

 require("./bundle-config");